terryp/metalgif/ideas.md

 ## Steve Stevns

-- Atomic Playboys
+- Atomic Playboys / COMPLETE
 	- http://www.youtube.com/watch?v=2XYAwpVtYrE
 		- :46 to :49
 		- 1:03 to 1:06

 ## Suicidal Tendencies

-- Trip At The Brain
+- Trip At The Brain / COMPLETE
     - http://www.youtube.com/watch?v=XDheLViZbrk
         - :20 to :22
         - 2:24 to 2:27